AlexShumy/Dicee/README.md

 In a Las Vegas dice app you can make the die roll at the press of a button.
 With this app in your pocket, you’ll be fully set up to settle any score on the go!

-## What's learned
+## Features

-* First app with behaviour and functionality
+* Simple app with behaviour and functionality
 * Autolayout
 * Links between the Interface Builder files and code using IBActions and IBOutlets
-* Xcode code editor
 * Swift constants and variables
-* Swift  сollection types such as arrays
+* Swift  сollection types: Arrays
 * Test and debug the app with the Xcode console
 * Pseudorandom Number Generators
 * Randomisation and how to generate random numbers in Swift